By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 715|Pages: 2|4 min read

 Nobel prize was created by Alfred Nobel with a purpose to give recognition to the discoveries that have conferred the greatest benefit to mankind.
 He believed that people are capable of helping to improve the society through knowledge, science, and humanism.
 We clearly understand the purpose of Nobel prizes which is to award prizes to scientists that have great discoveries regardless of their gender.
 However, statistics have shown that since the Nobel prize in 1901 till today, there are 892 individuals that have received the Nobel prize, but just 48 of them are female.
-30 of these women won either the literature of peace prize, highlighting the wide gender gap in the laureates for physics, chemistry and physiology/medicine.
+30 of these women won either the literature or peace prize, highlighting the wide gender gap in the laureates for physics, chemistry, and physiology/medicine.
 Do you feel that there is a problem in the nominating process?
-This has raised many voices for Nobel committees to consider gender diversity when nominating scientist.
+This has raised many voices for Nobel committees to consider gender diversity when nominating scientists.

 Browse our vast selection of original essay samples, each expertly formatted and styled